hawkinsw/CPPTimes/OOPIntro.md

 ## The Difference Between a Class and a Struct

-We hinted above that there is a second way to declare ADTs in C++.
-In addition to `struct` we can use `class`.
+We hinted above that there is a second way to declare implementation of ADTs in C++.
+In addition to the `struct` keyword, we can use the `class` keyword.
 In fact, it is more common to see ADTs declared with the `class` keyword than with the `struct` keyword.
 ADTs are so often defined with the `class` keyword that ADTs are commonly referred to as _classes_ in C++ (even if they are declared with the `struct` keyword -- I know, it's confusing!).

 There is only one small difference between a class declared with the `class` keyword and a class declared with a `struct` keyword: By default, all the member variables and the member functions in an ADT declared with `struct` have `public` accessibility and all the member variables and the member functions in an ADT declared with `class` have `private` accessibility.
 To see the implications of these defaults, let's simply copy and paste the newest version of the Date ADT declaration and change the `struct` to `class`: